pawel2105/ruby-poetry/README.md

 2. Add tests.
 Whoops!
 3. Add some functionality to tweet_n_delete.rb
 4. Rack this baby up into a Sinatra app
+5. Remove all headlines that don't have corresponding rhyming headlines.

+## Notes

+In find.rb in the rhyme? method, all punctuation marks are stripped while headlines are being checked for rhymes.

+    as = a.gsub /\W/,""
+    bs = b.gsub /\W/,""

+Rhymes also need to be tweet sized

+    (as.length + bs.length < 140)

+We reject all headlines whose last word ends in a word not in the rhyming dictionary otherwise it won't know how to rhyme it

+    headlines.reject! { |h|  h.to_phrase.dict? == false }

+We remove all headlines that end in the same word.
+We could go about deleting all but one, but this way was easier.

+Every time new rhymes are searched for, we first empty the couplets text file before saving the new rhymes to it.

 ## Changelog